syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-WinUI.md

 {% endtabs %}

+A complete working example to create a Word document in WinUI Desktop app can be downloaded from this link.

 By executing the program, you will get the **Word document** as follows.

 ![WinUI Desktop output Word document](WinUI_Images/GettingStartedOutput.jpg)